guilmont/GP-Tool/README.md

 Upon installation, a shared library with all backend methods will be generated under the name 'GPMethods', from which the user can link to any other C++ project.
 For convenience and debugging purposes, I also recommend installation in 'Debug' and 'RelWithDevInfo' configurations.
 A 'CMakeLists.txt' is also provided for all built configurations.
 GP-Tool will be installed only in 'Release' configuration, though.

+### Batching movies
+I provide a quick C++ template for running many movies in a batch format.
+To build using CMake, refer to the cmake config within the installed lib/cmake folder.
+On Windows, you might need to copy related dll libraries into batching binary folder.

 <!-- todo -->
 ## Todo
 - GP-Tool: Display movies metadata